-The attorneys at Siegel & Kaufman, P.C., are professionals experienced in complex divorce involving significant assets.
+The attorneys at Siegel, Colin & Kaufman, are professionals experienced in complex divorce involving significant assets.
 Our business-oriented approach means we handle your matter with discretion, respect and efficiency.

 Dissolution of marriage in Connecticut is a divorce, which legally ends the marriage and resolves all of the issues involved, including division of assets, alimony, child support and custody.
 A divorce can be contested or uncontested.

-- Uncontested divorce — An uncontested divorce is one in which the spouses have come to an agreement about ending their marriage.
+- Uncontested divorce - An uncontested divorce is one in which the spouses have come to an agreement about ending their marriage.
 They may reach an agreement themselves or work with their attorneys to reach a divorce settlement memorialized in a separation agreement.
 Uncontested divorces can be substituted for contested divorce at any time, and thanks to a relatively new court procedure, can be completed even without a court appearance.

-Most divorces can be settled, which is why Siegel & Kaufman, P.C., divorce attorneys encourage the use of the collaborative divorce process to try to reach out-of-court agreements every time it is appropriate.
+Most divorces can be settled, which is why Siegel, Colin & Kaufman, divorce attorneys encourage the use of a cooperative divorce process to try to reach out-of-court agreements when appropriate.
 We also obtain modifications to divorce decrees when alterations are needed to alimony, custody and child support due to changes in circumstances.

-A complex divorce is a case in which one or both of the spouses have high income or many assets and typically business interests that need to be resolved.
+A complex divorce is a case in which one or both of the spouses have high incomes or substantial assets, oftentimes including business interests.
 A case of this nature requires focused legal attention and may involve:

 - Forensic accounting - Experienced accounting is necessary to unearth all assets being sure none are hidden and to value the assets of the marriage.
 It is also used to protect assets.

 - Business valuation - The valuation of the business is a key part of a high-asset divorce and if done correctly, protects the client's interests.

 - Real estate valuations - Homes, vacation homes and income properties are important assets that impact the outcome of the property settlement.